rackerlabs/support-how-to/content/cloud-load-balancers/configure-multiple-SSL-certificates-on-cloud-load-balancers.md

 	- Must have your domain configured on you server behind the load balancer.
 	- You must have already configured an SSL on your load balancer.

+**NOTE**: If you haven't added a main certificate to your Load Balancer, please refer to this link: [Configure SSL Certificates on Cloud Load Balancers](https://support.rackspace.com/how-to/configure-SSL-certificates-on-cloud-load-balancers/)

 ### Applying multiple SSL certificates to Cloud Load Balancer

+**NOTE**: Load Balancers can host a total of 20 domains, including the main certificate on the Load Balancer.
+Each domain requires its own certificate mapping, even if the same certificate is used.
+For example, if you have an SSL certificate that is valid for \*.example.com , and you want to host *abc.example.com* and *def.example.com* from the Cloud Load Balancer, you must create a mapping for both domains.

 Using `SNI`, your Cloud Load Balancer can serve multiple certificates to provide secure connections to your domains.